 The Ozark National Scenic Riverways protects 134 miles of the Current and Jacks Fork Rivers and some 80,000 acres of river, forest, open field and glade environments.
 Riparian habitats are a major component of the park.
 Typified by sycamores, maples, cottonwoods and willows, floodplain forests line the rivers.
 These provide habitat for Swainson's warblers, wood ducks, great blue herons and a wide variety of other species.
 As a significant karst resource, the park contains the world's largest collection of first magnitude springs.
 It also contains over 300 known caves, numerous sinkholes and losing streams.

-The park also contains several "Missouri Natural Areas", parcels set aside due to their unique scenic beuty or scientific value.
-For a list of these special areas, please click here.
+The park also contains several "Missouri Natural Areas", parcels set aside due to their unique scenic beauty or scientific value.
+For a list of these special natural areas.

 Last updated: February 22, 2018